leftArrow

 Imagine a scenario where you open a legitimate website and a malicious script load on your web browser.
 The script executes surreptitiously, captures your data, and forwards it to a bad actor.
 This is how an XSS attack works.

 XSS is a common vulnerability that attackers often exploit to gain unauthorized access to users’ data.
-There are various methods to protect your web applications from these types of vulnerabilities including coding best practices and vulnerability scanning.
+There are various methods to protect your web applications from these types of vulnerabilities, including coding best practices and web app penetration testing.

-You can leverage an automated vulnerability scanner to discover such security weaknesses in your web applications before they reach production.
+You can leverage an automated pentesting tool to discover such security weaknesses in your web applications before they reach production.
 This article provides an in-depth understanding of cross-site scripting and its types.
 Keep reading to know everything about XSS.

-Detect Security Weaknesses and Prevent XSS Attack Most Accurately Scan to Secure
+Detect security weaknesses and prevent XSS attacks most accurately.
+Scan to Secure

 Table of Contents